On the Complexity of Closest Pair via Polar-Pair of Point-Sets: Geometric Representation of Biclique in for

 Now we show the lower bound on the biclique sphericity of a complete bipartite graph in $L^p$-metrics with $p>2$.
 In fact, we prove the lower bound for the case of a star graph on $n$ vertices, denoted by $S_{n}$, and then use the fact that $\bisph(H) \leq \bisph(G)$ for all induced subgraph $H$ of $G$ (i.e., $\bisph(K_{n/2,n/2},L^p) \geq \bisph(S_{n/2},L^p)$).

-In short, we show in Lemma~\ref{thm:lower-bound-Lp} that $O(\log n)$ is the maximum number of $L^p$-balls of radius $1/2$ that we can pack in an $L^p$-ball of radius one so that no two of them intersect or touch each other.
-This upper bounds, in turn, implies the lower bound on the dimension.
+In short, we show in Theorem~\ref{thm:lower-bound-Lp} that in $\mathbb{R}^d$, $2^{O(d)}$ is the maximum number of $L^p$-balls of radius $1/2$ that we can pack in an $L^p$-ball of radius $3/2$ so that no two of them intersect or touch each other.
+This upper bound, in turn, implies the lower bound on the dimension.
 We proceed with the proof by volume arguments, which are commonly used in proving the minimum number of points in an {\em $\epsilon$-net} that are sufficient to cover all the points in a sphere.

 \begin{definition}[$\epsilon$-net] The unit $L^{p}$-ball in $\reals^{d}$ centered at $o$ is denoted by